For Better or For Worse by Lynn Johnston for July 12, 2021

 10. Img 0431

-Dobber Premium Member about 3 years ago
+Dobber Premium Member over 3 years ago

 It’s a gift to your survivors as well as yourself to downsize while you have the strength and mental capacity to do so.
 It’s bittersweet but freeing.